thomasMilesTgm/hardware-cfg/README.md

 If I get round to un-shitification-ing the keyboard too, I'll add scripts/READMEs for what I did in this here repo.
 I would't hold your breath since I use a different keyboard to code...

+That said, it (the keyboard) does seem to treat a long-press on CAPS as ESC..
+Since CAPS itself is a literally useless -- even more so when gaming...
+My muscle memory treats it as though it doesn't exist when my fingers are on WASD, so sometimes I'll lean on it and when I stop doing so, the silly keyboard will hit escape, getting me killed...
+So yeah, will probably figure that one out at some point also.